Free shipping over $35

 Step 9: Lock It

-Peel-and-stick wallpaper is pressure sensitive, meaning it needs a final press to really seal it to the wall.
-Once your panels are up, go back over each one with firm, even pressure using a squeegee (or even a credit card!).
-Pay extra attention to corners, ceiling lines and edges to make sure everything’s stuck down nice and tight.
+Peel-and-stick wallpaper is pressure-sensitive, meaning it needs a final press to really seal it to the wall.
+Once your panels are up, go back over each one with firm, even pressure using a squeegee (or even a credit card).
+Pay extra attention to corners, ceiling lines and edges to make sure everything is stuck down tight.

-Peel-and-stick wallpaper is pressure sensitive, meaning it needs a final press to really seal it to the wall.
-Once your panels are up, go back over each one with firm, even pressure using a squeegee (or even a credit card!).
-Pay extra attention to corners, ceiling lines and edges to make sure everything’s stuck down nice and tight.
+Peel-and-stick wallpaper is pressure-sensitive, meaning it needs a final press to really seal it to the wall.
+Once your panels are up, go back over each one with firm, even pressure using a squeegee (or even a credit card).
+Pay extra attention to corners, ceiling lines and edges to make sure everything is stuck down tight.

 Wallpapering a bathroom might sound intimidating.
-But with a little peel-and-stick magic it’s 100% doable even if you’ve never done it before.
-If you prefer to start small, you can test out the process by wallpapering the back of a cabinet door or other creative wallpaper ideas before tackling a bathroom wall.
+But with the right material and a little patience, it's 100% doable.
+(Even if you've never hung a panel before!)
+If you want to practice the process first, try wallpapering the back of a cabinet door or check out other creative ways to use wallpaper in your bathroom before tackling a full wall.

 Curious about how to measure or remove peel-and-stick wallpaper?
 Check out our handy how-to section.

 Wallpapering a bathroom might sound intimidating.
-But with a little peel-and-stick magic it’s 100% doable even if you’ve never done it before.
-If you prefer to start small, you can test out the process by wallpapering the back of a cabinet door or other creative wallpaper ideas before tackling a bathroom wall.
+But with the right material and a little patience, it's 100% doable.
+(Even if you've never hung a panel before!)
+If you want to practice the process first, try wallpapering the back of a cabinet door or check out other creative ways to use wallpaper in your bathroom before tackling a full wall.

 Curious about how to measure or remove peel-and-stick wallpaper?
 Check out our handy how-to section.